Types of Sandstone

 Despite sandstone being composed of incredibly common minerals, it doesn’t mean that its value or visual appeal decreases in any way.
-Their original environment has a significant impact on the color and appearance of the stone.
+Their original environment has a significant impact on the colour and appearance of the stone.
 Sandstones are uniquely distinctive to their region.
-They are often found in areas that have seen a considerable amount of erosion, like dry desert areas, or even inland seas.
+They are often found in areas that have seen a considerable amount of erosion, like dry desert areas or even inland seas.

 The Main Types of Sandstone

 Sandstone is categorized into three main types based on their variation in composition and cementing material; they include:

 Every single one of these types of sandstone has some indication of its depositional history.
 Quartz sandstone suggests a long period in the depositional basin.
 Feldspar generally weathers quickly, which is why Arkose suggests a short time in the depositional basin.
 It also indicates an arid climate, steep slopes, rapid erosion, and tectonic activity.
 Litharenite indicates an arid climate and accelerated erosion.

 Although several methods follow a general pattern, geologists have still not agreed on a singular way to categorize sandstone.
 The classification method allows geologists to determine a few types, like quartz arenites, that contain over 90% siliceous grains.
 Lithic arenites have a high proportion of lithic fragments.